 “The purpose of self-improvement is, of course, to help students improve.
 [The coach] must continually be exploring for ways to improve himself in order that he may improve others . . .”

-I hope you have found something you can implement from our series this week.
+I hope you have found something you can implement from my posts this year.
 If so let me know what you are “deliberately practicing.”